 - Add all the ingredients to the jar

-- Select SAUCE option.
-This options takes 10 minutes of preheating followed by a 25 minutes of cook cycle during which the sauce gets cooked as well as blended
+- Select the SAUCE option.
+This option takes 10 minutes of preheating followed by a 25 minutes of cook cycle during which the sauce gets cooked as well as blended

 - Allow to cool and then store in glass jar(s).
 Makes 20 ounces (2.5 cups) of sauce

 - Add cumin seeds and toast them for 30 seconds.

 - Add onions and garlic and sauce for a minute.

 - Add remaining ingredients and cook on low-medium heat for 10 minutes stirring frequently.